CitronZoegas/AutoGame/README.md

 Here is a picture of the game in its current state.

--The player is the yellow rectangle.
+The player is the yellow rectangle.
--The yellow and dark red circles around the player is the "spell".
+The yellow and dark red circles around the player is the "spell".
  Be close enough to intersect the black rectangles to gain points.
--If you get hit by any black rectangles you lose.
+If you get hit by any black rectangles you lose.

 ![Screenshot](/resources/AutoGame.png)